elenajal/FORAS_scripts_meta-analysis/pre-processing/README.md

 ## Output
 `./output/data_for_moderation_analyses.csv` — tidy dataset with selected variables, numeric types coerced, and a `Location_US` flag; delimiter `;`.

-## Funding
-The research is supported by the Dutch Research Council under grant number 406.22.GO.048.

-## Contact
 For questions contact Rens van de Schoot (a.g.j.vandeschoot@uu.nl).